openpracticelibrary/openpracticelibrary/src/pages/practice/docs-as-code.md

   3. Be adaptive and improve both your content, and your process, over time

-  Benefits Can Include

-  * Faster Publication Cycles

-  * Reduced load on the technical writing team to create content

-  * Reduced costs for monolithic authoring and publication tools

   Tools and processes will need to be adapted for your project (and then adapted again for the project after that).